CarlsonCarlson/grahamBot/README.md

 ## Web scraping and Collection
 ### make it get all the stats needed to analyze
 ## Data Analysis
+make eps go first, then dividends, use addfirst on eps and concat on dividends
 ## UI elements
 make it so automatically gets the ticker of the company webscrape page that is a list of fortune 500 companies